 SELECT ColName, Subjects FROM Collection WHERE ColName IN ('o-1', 'o-2', 'o-5', 'o-6');

-Similarly, using the FIND_IN_SET() will result in the identical output as IN query but takes only two parameters to show a match of value with a list of values divided by comma:
+Similarly, using the FIND_IN_SET() will result in the identical output as IN query but takes only two parameters to show a match of value with a list of values divided by a comma:

 SELECT ColName, Subjects FROM Collection WHERE FIND_IN_SET(ColName, 'o-1,o-2,o-5,o-6');

-MySQL FIND_IN_SET() function allows a server used to check if a substring as the first argument is present in the list of values composed of substrings in the second argument parted by a comma.
+MySQL FIND_IN_SET() function allows a server to check if a substring as the first argument is present in the list of values composed of substrings in the second argument parted by a comma.

 This function, when the value is searched, returns the results based on those values as a positive integer as position(if the value exists in the list), zero(if value not found) or NULL(if any argument is NULL), which can be helpful for MySQL operations at the admin level.